 Q. And, Dr. Judy, thinking of drug interference with Coenzyme Q10 bio-synthesis, I am surprised that we have left this topic so late in the interview: what do you say about statin medications and Coenzyme Q10?

 A. Yes, statins.
 We have an amazingly high number of middle-aged and elderly people taking statins in this country.
 The Statins are a class of medications that effectively block the body’s synthesis of cholesterol.
-In so doing, statins also block the body’s synthesis of Coenzyme Q10.... are effective at inhibiting the body’s production of Cholesterol is one of the major fat-soluble compounds that is found in animal plasma membranes.
+In so doing, statins also block the body’s synthesis of Coenzyme Q10....
+Read more about this term are effective at inhibiting the body’s production of Cholesterol is one of the major fat-soluble compounds that is found in animal plasma membranes.
 It is necessary for life and is found throughout the body.
 It is carried from the liver to the tissues where it is needed by lipoproteins of which it is a component.
 Much of the cholesterol is transported in Low density lipoproteins (LDL).
 High levels...
-More, and, to the extent that cholesterol is implicated in the development of Atherosclerosis is the thickening of the artery walls brought about by the build-up of plaque (plaque is made up of cholesterol and other fatty substances and waste products and calcium and fibrin) and the subsequent slowing of the flow of blood through the clogged arteries.
-More research is needed into the role of Coenzyme Q10 in the prevention and adjunct..., that is a good thing.
+Read more about this term, and, to the extent that cholesterol is implicated in the development of Atherosclerosis is the thickening of the artery walls brought about by the build-up of plaque (plaque is made up of cholesterol and other fatty substances and waste products and calcium and fibrin) and the subsequent slowing of the flow of blood through the clogged arteries.
+More research is needed into the role of Coenzyme Q10 in the prevention and adjunct...
+Read more about this term, that is a good thing.

 But … <pause> … but anyone taking a statin medication should be talking to his or her cardiologist about the proven fact that statin medications also inhibit the body’s synthesis of Coenzyme Q10.